 - The state of Hawai’i ONLY accepts test results from trusted testing and travel partners.
 You can find an up-to-date list of these partners at https://hawaiicovid19.com/travel-partners/.

-- The test has been taken within 72 hours from the final leg of departure.
-If you have a multi-city itinerary, it’s the departure time at the last city before arriving at a Hawaii airport.
+- The test has been taken within 72 hours from the final leg of your flight arriving to Hawaii.
+If you have a multi-city itinerary, it’s the departure time at the last city before arriving at a Hawai‘i airport.
 Travelers themselves will be responsible for the cost of the test.

-- United Airlines, Hawaiian Airlines, and an increasing list of other airlines offer pre-flight testing for Hawaii-bound passengers.
-Find a frequently updated list of the airlines here.
+- United Airlines, Hawaiian Airlines, and an increasing list of other airlines offer pre-flight testing for Hawai‘i-bound passengers.

-- The 14-day quarantine will remain in place for those who choose not to get pre-tested.
-Taking a test on Hawaii will not help you reduce your time in Quarantine (hence the name “pre-travel”)
+- The 14-day quarantine will remain in place for transpacific travelers who choose not to get pre-tested.
+Taking a test on Hawai‘i will not help you reduce your time in Quarantine (hence the name “pre-travel”)

 - If you have technical problems with the Safe Travels app you can contact the travels service desk at +1-855-599-0888? from 10 a.m. to 10 p.m.
 HST.

-Important: extra test requirements for the Island of Hawai’i / the Big Island
+Important: extra test requirements for travelers arriving on the Big Island

-The arrival test is a rapid-response COVID-19 and will be administered free of charge upon arrival at any of the three Hawai’i Island airports: Ellison Onizuka International Airport at Keahole, Waimea-Kohala Airport, and Hilo International Airport.
+All travelers arriving on the Big Island will be administered an antigen test upon their arrival.
+This arrival test is a rapid-response COVID-19 test and will be administered free of charge upon arrival at any of the three Hawai’i Island airports: Ellison Onizuka International Airport at Keahole, Waimea-Kohala Airport, and Hilo International Airport.

-Test results will be ready within 15-20 minutes and there will be no additional quarantine measures imposed should the rapid test result be negative.
-Those testing positive for COVID-19 at the rapid test will be required to take a subsequent PCR test immediately and will be required to self-quarantine while awaiting the results of this test, which can be expected within 36 hours.
+Test results should be ready within 15-20 minutes, and those testing positive for COVID-19 at the arrival test will be required to take a subsequent PCR test immediately and will be required to self-quarantine while awaiting the results of this test, which can be expected within 36 hours.
+There will be no additional quarantine measures imposed should the rapid test result be negative.

 Read more about the arrival testing program on the county of Hawai’i website.